 The research group contributes with research, investigation, method development, planning analyses and evaluations within our fields.
 We use both quantitative and qualitative methods, and we often collaborate with practice and with other research institutions.
 Among our most important clients are the Research Council of Norway, ministries, directorates, regional authorities and municipalities.

-Our main research areas are:
+Our main research areas

 - Land use and transport development for climate-friendly, attractive and vibrant cities

-- City centre development
+- City centre planning and development